If there’s one thing you never set out to be as a leader or communicator, it’s boring.

 It may not feel like it, but once you’ve chosen the Biblical text you want to focus on, picked an angle, and decided on your bottom line, you’re more than halfway to a complete sermon.
 So, the next stage of the sermon writing process involves fleshing out an outline and “filling in the gaps.”

-An outline is the skeletal framework of your sermon.
+A sermon outline template is the skeletal framework of your content.
 Don’t feel shackled to an “intro, three points, conclusion” outline, but every effective sermon tends to adhere to a similar structure:

 - Teaching (Body)